 Publications and Awards - Nicolle Jordan

 “Anne Finch and the Fallen Country House.”
-The intellectual culture of the British Country House.
+The Intellectual Culture of the English Country House.
 Eds.
-Matthew Dimmock and Margaret Healy (Manchester: Manchester University Press, forthcoming).
+Matthew Dimmock and Margaret Healy (Manchester: Manchester University Press, 2015): 129-45

 - “A Creole Contagion: Narratives of Slavery and Tainted Wealth in Millenium Hall.”
 Tulsa Studies in Women’s Literature 30.1.
 (Spring 2011): 57-70.